AgnostiqHQ/covalent-aws-plugins/README.md

 ## Included Plugins

-While each plugin can be seperately installed installing the above pip package installs all of the below plugins.
+While each plugin can be installed separately, `covalent-aws-plugins` pip package will automatically download all of the plugins listed below.

 | | Plugin Name | Use Case |
 |---|-------------|-------------|